-I run the consultancy Authentic Engine, which helps technology companies and open source projects work through challenges related to governance, participation, and leadership.
+I run the consultancy Authentic Engine, which helps technology companies and open source projects work through challenges related to sustainability, governance, participation, and leadership.

 I also host and produce the Recompiler Podcast, feminist hacker podcast where we talk about technology in a fun and playful way.